LineaLabs/lineapy/examples/self-hosting-lineapy/README.md

 `storage_options` helps lineapy connect to the s3 storage.

-Demo Environment Additional Details
+Additional Details About this Demo
 ----------------------

 This demo creates 4 services to demonstrate how LineaPy would likely be hosted in non-local environments.

-`notebook` container is built in the `lineapy-notebook` directory and based on the `jupyter/minimal-notebook` image.
+The `notebook` container is built in the `lineapy-notebook` directory and based on the `jupyter/minimal-notebook` image.
 LineaPy and dependencies are pip installed in the Dockerfile and notably, the entrypoint for the Dockerfile is changed to a custom `notebook-start.sh` script.
 This script installs additional `requirements.txt` dependencies on container start which is more convenient than rebuilding the image when new dependencies are needed by data scientists.
 The jupyter launch command is also changed to use `lineapy jupyter`.
 Finally, `lineapy_config.json` is bind mounted to the `${HOME}/.lineapy` directory of the jupyter user where it is automatically picked up on when LineaPy starts.
 Key configurations here are, pointing `artifact_storage_dir` to the remote s3 bucket, setting `storage_options` to use correct credentials that are passed to fsspec library, and pointing `database_url` to the remote postgres instance.

-`airflow` container is built in the `airflow` directory and based off of the `apache/airflow` image.
+The `airflow` container is built in the `airflow` directory and is based off of the `apache/airflow` image.
 The startup is done by `airflow-start.sh` which calls a `airflow standalone` command (this should not be used for production environments since standalone is _very_ limited in configurability and is designed for local testing only).
-A key addition here is that the Airflow worker environment for pipelines must install the dependencies specified by the `pipeline_requirements` file LineaPy generates.
+A key addition here is that the Airflow worker environment for pipelines must install the dependencies specified by the `pipeline_requirements` file that LineaPy generates.
 This is made easier by having the Airflow environment also install from a `requirements.txt` file on container start. `airflow.cfg` is also specified and bind mounted, and `min_file_process_interval` and ` dag_dir_list_interval` are lowered so that Airflow detects DAGs more quickly.

-`notebook` and `airflow` communicate through a pair of shared mounted volumes named `shared-airflow-dags-volume` and `shared-airflow-plugins-volume` which are mounted as the `dags/` and `plugins/` directory respectively in the Airflow environment.
-This allows the data scientist in the dev notebook environment to save their DAGs and have them conveniently show up in Airflow automatically without copying files.
+The `notebook` and `airflow` containers communicate through a pair of shared mounted volumes named `shared-airflow-dags-volume` and
+`shared-airflow-plugins-volume`.
+These volumes are mounted as the `dags/` and `plugins/` directory respectively in the Airflow environment.
+This allows the data scientist in the dev notebook environment to save their DAGs and have them conveniently show up in Airflow automatically without copying files manually.

-`postgres-lineapy` hosts a PostgreSQL instance.
+The `postgres-lineapy` container hosts a PostgreSQL instance.
 This is preferred over the sqlite default to handle potential concurrent requests.
 This can and should be hosted non-locally.

-`minio` is used to host a remote s3 environment.
-For the purposes of this demo two buckets are created by `createbuckets` container. `lineapy-artifact-store` is used to host the LineaPy artifact directory, and `data` is used to simulate user data that data scientists may need access to during their development process.
+The `minio` container is used to host a remote s3 environment.
+For the purposes of this demo two buckets are created by an ephemeral `createbuckets` container. `lineapy-artifact-store` is used to host the LineaPy artifact directory, and `data` is used to simulate user data that data scientists may need access to during their development process.
 In this demo environment the `data` bucket is pre populated with data from `./examples/data/` directory by bind mounting the directory to the container under `/tmp/examples/data` and then using a `mc cp` command to copy it into the bucket.